willadam/website/foss4guk2018/index.md

 ### Code Sprint

-We want to make this happen, but we need your help!
-Got a space you can give us for the Saturday (March 11th)?
-Can you help provide coffee and catering for the event?
-Let us know!
+As it stands we currently have a proposed venue that we will annouce in the next month or so upon confirmation.

 ### [Sponsorship](sponsors.html)

-We want to keep the cost of entry to FOSS4GUK as low as possible - sponsorship will help us to do that.
+We want to keep the cost of entry to FOSS4GUK as low as possible, whilst also providing a quality event - sponsorship will help us to do that.
 If you are interested in sponsoring FOSS4GUK, there are opportunities for the smallest to the largest companies, and even for one man bands.

 <!-- ### Students